junquant/mlproject/report/report.md

 ## Introduction

 Wearable technologies are getting more and more common and machine learning plays an important role in enabling the machine to recognize a person's activity.
 With some physical parameters measurement of human body, a computer is smart enough to tell the activity carried out by a person, i.e. sitting, running or climbing up stairs.
 The constructed model may be deployed in a health care setting, to monitor a patient's activities.
 With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.
-Typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a method to best classify the activity and the person performing the activity.
+Typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a model to best classify the activity and the person performing the activity.
 Using the T,P,E framework, the problem can be summarized into:

 * **Task** - Predict the activity *and* the person performing the activity
 * **Performance** - Percentage of actions *and* person performing the activity correctly classified